 Can I still contact the Mayor’s Office or my ward Councillor directly?

-Yes, phone numbers for the Mayor’s Office and your Councillor can be found on http://winnipeg.ca/council/ or in the MTS White Pages.
+- Yes, phone numbers for the Mayor’s Office and your Councillor can be found on http://winnipeg.ca/council/

 Why can’t I call into departments directly like I used to?

 - City staff are still available to assist you.

 - The Contact Centre provides an efficient centralized point of access to all city services.
 No longer will staff or citizens need to spend time searching for the right person to call on any service -- one number will provide the answer.

 - Should you require a highly specialized service, our CSRs will be pleased to:

 - connect you with the right individual during normal business hours, or,